chdavalas/distributed_noisy_seeds/README.md

 side information named SeedGenerator (SeGen) algorithm.
 SeGen is an adaptation to the Weisfeiler-Lehman graph isomorphism 1-dimensional test for graphs (also known as Naive Vertex Refinement).

+For a more detailed description please read our paper

 <br/>